symbioRahul/dotfiles/README.md

 * If there is errors involving a "vim error" due to comments in the vimrc, restarting your computer can fix the problems.
 Thanks Linus!

+* ALE has issue not used on Vim 8.0+

 ### Future Improvements
 * Transition to Vundle from Pathogen
 Pathogen way to version control utilized git submodules.
 Vundle requires